scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 In Scala3doc, all templates can contain YAML front-matter.
 The front-matter is parsed and put into the `page` variable available in templates via Liquid.

-Scala3doc uses some predefied properties to controls some aspect of page.
+Scala3doc uses some predefined properties to controls some aspect of page.

 Predefined properties:

  - **title** provide page title that will be used in navigation and html metadata.
  - **extraCss** additional `.css` files that will be included in this page.
-Paths should be relative to documentation root. **This setting is not exported to template engine**
+Paths should be relative to documentation root. **This setting is not exported to template engine.**
  - **extraJs** additional `.js` files that will be included in this page.
-Paths should be relative to documentation root. **This setting is not exported to template engine**
+Paths should be relative to documentation root. **This setting is not exported to template engine.**
- - **hasFrame** when set to `false` page will not include default layout (navigation, breadcrumbs etc.) but only token html wrapper to provide metadata and resources (js and css files). **This setting is not exported to template engine**
+ - **hasFrame** when set to `false` page will not include default layout (navigation, breadcrumbs etc.) but only token html wrapper to provide metadata and resources (js and css files). **This setting is not exported to template engine.**
-- **layout** - predefined layout to use, see below. **This setting is not exported to template engine**
+- **layout** - predefined layout to use, see below. **This setting is not exported to template engine.**

 ## Using existing Templates and Layouts

-To perform template expansion, Dottydoc looks at `layout` in the front-matter.
+To perform template expansion, Dottydoc looks at the `layout` field in the front-matter.
 Here's a simple example of the templating system in action, `index.html`:

 ```html